AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 );
 ```

 This way, the message can be consumed by the portal contract, but only if the caller is the designated caller.
 By being a bit clever when specifying the designated caller, we can ensure that the calls are done in the correct order.
-For the Uniswap example, say that we have token portals implemented as we have done throughout this page, and n Uniswap portal implementing the designated caller:
+For the Uniswap example, say that we have token portals implemented as we have done throughout this page, and an Uniswap portal implementing the designated caller:

 ```solidity title="UniswapPortal.sol"
   function swap(